Benchmarking Large Language Model Uncertainty for Prompt Optimization: Different Uncertainties for Prompt Optimization

-Aleatoric and Epistemic Uncertainty are calculated using the DEEP ENSEMBLES method \citep{decompose}.
-In our case, \(\theta\) represents the perturbed question instead of model parameters.
-Epistemic Uncertainty captures the disagreement between different perturbations, measured by the mutual information \(I(Y ; \theta | X)\).
-Aleatoric Uncertainty reflects the inherent data noise and is represented as \(\mathbb{E}_{q(\theta|D)}[H(q(Y | X, \theta))]\), where the expectation is taken over the perturbed questions \(\theta\).
-The total predictive uncertainty is expressed as :
+AU and EU are calculated using the Deep-Ensemble-Decomposition method \cite{decompose}, where total model uncertainty is the sum of AU and EU.
+In our context, \(\theta\), which represents model parameters in the original paper, corresponds to the perturbed question in our setting.
+EU captures the disagreement between different perturbations, measured by the mutual information \(I(Y ; \theta | X)\).
+AU reflects the inherent data noise and is represented as \(\mathbb{E}_{q(\theta|D)}[H(q(Y | X, \theta))]\), where the expectation is taken over the perturbed questions \(\theta\).

-Each type of uncertainty addresses different aspects and has distinct applications.
-Understanding and managing these different types of uncertainty can lead to more robust and reliable models across various domains.